 Vessel For Yogurt Making

 The container that you use to make yogurt is also important.
 For many years I made my yogurt using mason jars.
 It is a glass container so no worries about plastic getting into my food.
 It is readily available at many stores or possibly even in your kitchen already.
 Once I learned about the risks to bifidus strains of bacteria from oxygen exposure I decided to do some testing as to what kind of container was best.
-I was amazed to discover that the type of container had a profound impact on the flavor of the yogurt and ultimately decided that it was best to make yogurt in a Pickl-It Jar and to leave the airlock on the jar while it is in storage in the fridge.
+I was amazed to discover that the type of container had a profound impact on the flavor of the yogurt and ultimately decided that it was best to make yogurt in an anaerobic vessel (the Probiotic Jar is a good one) and to leave the airlock on the jar while it is in storage in the fridge.
 The longer the yogurt was stored the more dramatic the flavor difference between the different kinds of containers.
-I am able to fit a 2L Pickl-It jar with the mini-airlock in my 9 tray Excalibur Dehydrator and that is how I make yogurt now.
+I am able to fit a 2L jar with a mini-airlock in my 9 tray Excalibur Dehydrator and that is how I make yogurt now.

 How To Make Yogurt